miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/architecture/complexity.md

 description: How I see complexity in software architecture.
 ---

-## Complexity is Inevitable
+## Complexity Is Inevitable

-Software systems are inherently complex due to their nature and the environments they operate in.
+Software systems are inherently complex due to their nature and the environments in which they operate.
+Understanding the sources of complexity is critical for architects and decision-makers because it shapes design choices, influences maintainability, and determines long-term sustainability.
+By identifying the type of complexity, we can decide whether to accept it, reduce it, or eliminate it.
-By observation I have found some types of complexity that can be found in most systems:
+Through observation, several common types of complexity emerge in most systems:

+***

-### Essential Complexity
+### **Essential Complexity**

-This is the complexity that arises from the fundamental requirements and constraints of the problem domain.
+Complexity that stems from the fundamental requirements and constraints of the problem domain.
-It is the complexity that cannot be removed without changing the problem itself.
+It cannot be removed without altering the problem itself.

+***

-### Accidental Complexity
+### **Accidental Complexity**

-This is the complexity that arises from the implementation choices, tools, and technologies used to solve the problem.
+Complexity introduced by implementation choices, tools, and technologies.
-It is the complexity that can be reduced or eliminated through better design, practices, and tools.
+It can be reduced or eliminated through better design, practices, and tooling.
-Usually acceptable and can be mitigated by good architecture and engineering practices.
+Generally acceptable when mitigated by sound architecture and engineering principles.

+***

-### Latent Complexity
+### **Latent Complexity**

-This complexity arises from not fully understanding the system, its requirements, or its environment.
+Complexity caused by incomplete understanding of the system, its requirements, or its environment.
-Usually it means that Product team does not have enough knowledge about the domain or the users.
+Often a result of insufficient domain knowledge within the product team.
-Developers then make product decisions based on incorrect assumptions, leading to increased complexity.
+Developers then make decisions based on incorrect assumptions, increasing complexity.
-This type of complexity can be reduced through better communication, research, and learning.
+This can be reduced through improved communication, research, and continuous learning.

+***

-### Complexity by Design
+### **Complexity by Design**

-Can be usually seen in systems designed by external consultants and highly experienced architects, that are focusing more on showcasing their skills and knowledge than on solving the actual problem at hand.
+Common in systems shaped by external consultants or highly experienced architects who prioritize showcasing expertise over solving the actual problem.
-These systems may incorporate advanced patterns, abstractions, and optimizations that are not necessary for the current requirements.
+Such systems may include advanced patterns, abstractions, and optimizations unnecessary for current requirements.
-Although this is understandable from the perspective of future-proofing, it can lead to unnecessary complexity that hinders development and maintenance.
+While intended for future-proofing, this often results in avoidable complexity that slows development and maintenance.

+***

-### Complexity by Ignorance
+### **Complexity by Ignorance**

-This complexity arises from lack of knowledge, experience, or understanding of the problem domain, technologies, or best practices.
+Complexity arising from lack of knowledge, experience, or understanding of the domain, technologies, or best practices.
-It often leads to poor design decisions, inefficient implementations, and increased technical debt.
+Leads to poor design decisions, inefficient implementations, and technical debt.
-Very often seen in junior developers or teams unfamiliar with the domain or technology stack.
+Frequently seen in teams unfamiliar with the domain or technology stack.
-Usually it is easier to rewrite the system from scratch than to maintain it.
+In some cases cases, rewriting the system from scratch becomes easier than maintaining it.